dmorinya/dmorinya.github.io/_publications/dascivio.md

 Results
 ------
-The main preliminary results of the project can be consulted [here](https://dmorina.shinyapps.io/DaSciVioDesc/).
+The main preliminary results of the project can be consulted [here](https://dmorina.shinyapps.io/DaSciVioDesc/](https://www.medrxiv.org/content/10.1101/2024.02.26.24303373v1.full-text).
+Some relevant descriptions can be found [here] (https://dmorina.shinyapps.io/DaSciVioDesc/).

 Acknowledgements
 ------